GSA/digitalgov.gov/content/post/2013-05-23-make-mobile-gov-with-the-mobile-application-development-program.md

 date: 2013-05-23 9:01:11 -0400
 title: 'Make Mobile Gov with the Mobile Application Development Program'
 summary: 'Anytime, Anywhere, Any Device.
 The 21st century imperative to deliver government information and services to the public anytime, anywhere and on any device makes mobile a critical tactic in the federal Digital Government Strategy.
-Today, GSA’sDigital Services Innovation Center and the Federal CIO Council launch the Mobile Application'
+Today, GSA’s Digital Services Innovation Center and the Federal CIO Council launch the Mobile Application'
 authors: [jparcell]
 categories:
   - Code